jepiqueau/stencil-pwa-couchdb-pouchdb-app-starter/readme.md

 This problem has been reported to Superlogin and couch-pwd

 ### Client Application Issues
-In running the Client Application, you will see some messages in the console coming from the set-up of PouchDB the first time you log and also some messages from the MenuController and the Menu which do not avoid the application to run smoothly.
+In running the Client Application, you will see some messages in the console coming from the set-up of PouchDB the first time you log, nothing wrong.

-ie:
-TypeError: Cannot read property 'canGoBack' of null
-TypeError: Cannot read property 'remove' of undefined

 The PouchDB-browser library cannot be imported as Stencil cannot succesfully compile the application.
 Identified Reasons: